By Gwendoline Tan

 If you’ve only got a minute:

-The same goes for investing.
-By taking note of common mistakes made by others, you can be better placed to avoid them.
+The same principle applies to investing where through learning the common mistakes made by others, you can put yourself in a better position to avoid them.

-Here are six common mistakes in investing.
-Do any of them seem familiar to you?
+Here are 6 common investing mistakes.
+Do any of them resonate with you?

 1. Believe in “whispers”